cccbr/belfryprojects/content/docs/090-project-finance/index.md

 ### Events

 Events take a lot of planning, hard work and effort and do not necessarily raise income in proportion.
-Their use is discussed in [Stakeholder Engagement]( https://belfryprojects.cccbr.org.uk/docs/060-stakeholder-engagement).
+Their use is discussed in the [Annexe](../060-stakeholder-engagement/engagement-ideas/) to Stakeholder Engagement.

 ### Sales